nathan-fiscaletti/letstry/README.md

 letstry is a powerful tool designed to streamline project creation and management within VSCode, built in Golang.
 It provides users with a suite of features to create, manage, and export project templates, ensuring a smooth workflow for developers.

+> If you want to understand in what ways letstry can help you, you are highly encouraged to read the [Use Cases](./docs/use-cases.md) section.

 ## Features

 - **Project Creation**: Create new projects with a simple command.
 The tool initializes a temporary directory and opens it in VSCode for quick prototyping.